New Insights into Time Series Analysis II -- No Correlated Observations: Conclusions

 \section{Conclusions}

 Statistical parameters were analyzed as a tool to discriminate variable stars from noise.
 We observe that statistics based on an even number of measurements provide better estimations of statistical parameters.
-Therefore, we propose the even-statistics where only even numbers of measurements are considered.
-The even averages gave better results than current averages for many of distributions analyzed.
-Therefore the previous shape and dispersion parameters were tested using the even averages.
+Therefore, we propose even-statistics, where only even numbers of measurements are considered.
+The even-averages gave better results than current averages for many of distributions analyzed.
+Therefore the previous shape and dispersion parameters were tested using even-averages.
 Next, seven unbound statistical parameters are proposed; i.e. they are independent of the average.
-16 new statistical parameters are proposed in total.
+We propose 16 new statistical parameters are proposed in total.
 These parameters enlarge our inventory of tools to identify non-stochastic variations, which is the main goal of this step of our project.

 The new statistical parameters were tested using Monte Carlo simulations, from which we verify that the even-statistical parameters can be used to analyze statistical distributions in the same way as their non-even counterparts.
-Many even statistical parameters keep a strong relationship with their counterparts that allows a comparison.
+Many even-statistical parameters keep a strong relationship with their counterparts that enables a comparison.
 The improvement in the accuracy of statistical parameters depends of the distribution analyzed.
-For many of them the even parameters display better accuracy (Uniform - 7/9 of the statistics improved with even; Normal - 5/9); Ceph - 8/9; RR - 5/9; EB - 2/9.
-The simulations were also used to estimate a coefficient to adjust the sample size for each dispersion parameter to take account of the dependence of statistical parameters on the number of measurements.
-These are extremely important to reduce the misselection of sources having few measurements.
+For many of these parameters the even-parameters display better accuracy (uniform - 7/9 of the statistics improved with even; normal: 5:9 improved: Ceph: 8:9 improved: RR: 5:9 improved: EB: 2:9 improved.
+The simulations were also used to estimate a coefficient to adjust the sample size for each dispersion parameter to take into account the dependence of statistical parameters on the number of measurements.
+These are extremely important to reduce the mis-selection of sources with few measurements.